DiegR02/DiegR02/README.md

 ## Recent Projects 💻

-Here is a quick view of some of the most interesting projects in my repository.
+Here is a quick overview of some of the most interesting projects in my repository.

 ### Testing Automation 🧾